jina-ai/docs/chapters/my_first_jina_app/index.md

 | `pretrained_model_name_or_path` | Name of the model we're using                              |
 | `max_length`                    | Maximum length to truncate tokenized sequences to          |

-All the other Pods follow similar a similar structure.
+All the other Pods follow a similar structure.

 ## ⏭️  Next steps

-### Improve accuracy
+### Get better search results

-You may have noticed your results are not so accurate when you query your dataset.
+Your results may not be very suitable when you query your dataset.
 This can be fixed in several ways:

 #### Index more Documents

-[Download the larger dataset](), and increase `JINA_MAX_DOCS` to index more sentences.
+[Download the larger dataset](#download-data-optional), and increase `JINA_MAX_DOCS` to index more sentences.
 This gives the language model more data to work with:

 ```sh
 export JINA_MAX_DOCS=30000